jordanolguin/BudgetBabe/README.md

 2. Install server dependencies: `npm i`

-3. Create a `.env` file in the `server` directory with the following content: "ADD CONTENT HERE"
+3. Create a `.env` file in the `server` directory with the following content, replacing `<your-mongodb-uri>` with your MongoDB connection URI: `1.
+SendGrid API key 2.
+JWT secret 3.
+JWT expiration`

-4. Start the server: `npm start`
+4. Start the server: `npm start` or `npm run watch`

 ### React Native App